Fix WordPress login when your website locks you out

 Consider recovering a backup of your WordPress database to a time where this issue wasn’t present.

 However, restoring a backup might be a risky move if you have eCommerce on your site, a mailing list, or any other recent updates to your site.
-Because the WordPress content management system is largely built and managed from the database, you are vulnerable to losing changes you’ve made and data that was created after your backup date.
+Because the WordPress content management system is largely built and managed from the database, you are vulnerable to losing changes you’ve made and data created after your backup date.

-Otherwise, if you’re pretty savvy with databases you could attempt to repair the table entry yourself.
+Otherwise, if you’re pretty savvy with databases, you could attempt to repair the table entry yourself.
 We’ve said it before and will say it a million times again – take a backup before you do this!

 You will first need to obtain the user_id value for the user account in question from the wp_users table.
-Then, find the corresponding entries that match the user_id from earlier, but in the wp_usermeta table.
+Then, find the corresponding entries that match the user_id from earlier but in the wp_usermeta table.

 Use a query or navigate to find the wp_capabilities entry that matches your user_id.
 You may notice here that the meta_value is blank, malformed, or incorrect.
 Even if this value looks correct, replace the meta_value with the following string:

 If you’re not confident with your databases and no suitable backups are available, hire a professional WordPress developer.
 Although this phenomenon seems unusual, most good developers are very familiar with this problem.
+If you feel like you need an extra level of support, using a managed WordPress hosting will provide additional options, tools and support that can help during these situations.
+Visit our product page to see VentraIP Australia’s managed WordPress Hosting.